aryzhov/flutter-rolodex/README.md

 # Rolodex

-A Flutter widget that animates a value change by simulating a card with the new value falling on top of the previous value.
-Useful for indicating a change in the displayed value.
-You can use it for showing scores, stock quotes, bonus points, etc.
+A Flutter widget that animates a changing value by showing a card with the new value falling It can be used for showing team scores, stock quotes, bonus points, etc.

 ![animated image](https://raw.githubusercontent.com/aryzhov/flutter-rolodex/master/doc/rolodex.gif)

 ## Getting Started

-It's very easy to add Rolodex to an existing app.
-All you need to do is:

 1. Add a dependency on `rolodex` package in `pubspec.yaml`:
 ```yaml